larsjuvik/hasher/README.md

 ## Remaining work

-This application is not done yet, and there is several things that needs implementation.

-1. More test-cases of the hashing computations, and more testing of the application itself.
+1. More testing of the application itself, and more test-cases in unit tests
-2. Make the "Copy" and "Verify" buttons nicer.
-Right now their color scheme is a bit confusing.
-3. ~~Add an app logo, s.t. it shows a different logo than the purple ".NET" in the dock.~~
+2. ~~Add an app logo, s.t. it shows a different logo than the purple ".NET" in the dock.~~
-4. CI/CD pipeline.
-5. Testing on Windows.
-Has only been tested on macOS so far.
+3. ~~CI pipeline~~
+4. Testing on Windows
-6. Add build instructions for Windows
+5. Build instructions for Windows
-7. ~~Add console application for hasher~~
+6. ~~Add console application for hasher~~

 ## Thanks :heart: